Skip to main content

 Controllers and Nodes

-A key feature of audius-ctl is the ability to interact with and control multiple Nodes from a single "Controller".
-Any computer or virtual machine can be a Controller, a laptop, a shared Virtual Private Server for your team, or even the VM running a Node itself.
-Only one Controller is needed, but Node Operators can configure as many Controllers as they would like.
+Any computer or virtual machine can be a Controller, a laptop, a shared Virtual Private Server for your team, or even the host machine running a Node itself.
+Only one Controller is needed, but Node Operators can configure as many Controllers as they would like to suit their needs.

 Suggested Configuration

-Controller on Node
+Controller on Host

 Multiple Controllers